 Any member can formally propose an election, poll, event, or governance action.
-Every proposal goes through a structured approval journey before it becomes live.
+Every proposal enters a tracked approval workflow, but the path can branch depending on peer review, admin actions, forwarded review, EGM decisions, and final Board action.

 Click the Propose button (lightbulb icon — 💡) on your dashboard or the More Actions panel.
 A modal appears with four cards — one for each proposal type.
-Select the type you need.
+After submission, use My Proposals to open the correct list for your own proposals, then jump directly to View, Edit, or Tracking.

 Accessing the Proposal Forms